bukybule/Rock-Paper-Scissors-Game/README.md

-# Rock-Paper-Scissors-Game
-A simple Python Rock-Paper-Scissors game where the user picks an option, and the computer chooses randomly.
-ASCII art displays each choice, and classic game rules determine the winner.
-A fun terminal project for beginners!
+Play Rock-Paper-Scissors in your terminal!
+The player selects rock, paper, or scissors, and the computer randomly picks its move.
+ASCII graphics show the choices, and the winner is decided by classic rules.
+Great for Python beginners to practice input and logic.